Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 We may:

-- Contact MECS if you have fallen and un-injured
+- contact MECS if you have fallen but are not hurt

 Who can use the scheme?

-You can have an alarm system fitted if you:
+You can have an alarm system fitted if you live alone and are at risk, due to

 If you think you need a Community Alarm, use our Request a Community Alarm online form.
-We will contact you to arrange installation and will then visit you at home to install and explain how to operate the alarm.
+We will contact you to arrange installation.
+We will visit you at home to install the alarm and explain how to operate it.

 If you cannot fill out the online form, you can call the Social Work Contact Centre on 03451 55 15 03 to request one.